gdelnegro/django-translation-server/README.rst

 Django translation server
 =====

-Polls is a simple Django app to conduct Web-based polls.
-For each question, visitors can choose between a fixed number of answers.
+Django translation server is a simple Django app to manage the project translations.

-Detailed documentation is in the "docs" directory.

 Requirements
 -----------